 The defendants appealed the appellate court ruling and the case found its way before the Wisconsin Supreme Court.
 Because the experts disagreed on whether the use of the baby monitor was actual negligence and whether the doctor should have used other methods, the Supreme Court sided with the doctor in a unanimous vote.

 The vote was based on a prior case involving a doctor who failed to order a spinal tap even though a child was exhibiting signs of spinal meningitis.
 In that case, the experts were unanimous that only one diagnostic test existed and that the doctor should have used it.
 In this case, since there are multiple ways of testing fetal heart rate, the doctor made the same choice many doctors would have made.

 Talk to a St. Petersburg Medical Malpractice Attorney Today

 Do you think that you have a case against a negligent doctor?
-Call the St. Petersburg medical malpractice attorneys at Masterson, Hoag & Smith to schedule a free consultation today.
+Call the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. to schedule a free consultation today.